Egg of Columbus

-An egg of Columbus or Columbus's egg (uovo di Colombo [ˈwɔːvo di koˈlombo]) refers to a brilliant idea or discovery that seems simple or easy after the fact.
+An egg of Columbus or Columbus's egg (uovo di Colombo [ˈwɔːvo di koˈlombo]) refers to a seemingly impossible task that becomes easy once understood.
 The expression refers to an apocryphal story, dating from at least the 16th century, in which it is said that Christopher Columbus, having been told that finding a new trade route was inevitable and no great accomplishment, challenges his critics to make an egg stand on its tip.
 After his challengers give up, Columbus does it himself by tapping the egg on the table to flatten its tip.

 The story is often alluded to when discussing creativity.
-The term has also been used as the trade name of a tangram puzzle and several mechanical puzzles.
-It also shows that anything can be done by anyone with the right set of skills; however, not everyone knows how to do it.
+The term has also been used as the trade name of a dissection puzzle and several mechanical puzzles.

 Source of the story

 The Columbus egg story may have originated with Italian historian and traveler Girolamo Benzoni.
 In his book History of the New World, published in 1565, he wrote:

 The factual accuracy of this story is called into question by its similarity to another tale published fifteen years earlier (while Benzoni was still travelling in the Americas) by painter and architect Giorgio Vasari.
 According to Vasari, the young Italian architect Filippo Brunelleschi had designed an unusually large and heavy dome for Santa Maria del Fiore in Florence, Italy.
 City officials had asked to see his model, but he refused, proposing instead:

 When the church was finally built it had the shape of half an egg slightly flattened at the top.